Migrant labourer shot dead, another injured in J-K's Budgam | Law-Order

 Migrant labourer shot dead, another injured in J-K's Budgam

-A non-local labourer was shot dead while another injured by militants in Budgam district of Jammu and Kashmir on Thursday night, officials said.
-Militants fired at two non-local labourers at a brick kiln at Magraypora in Chadoora area of the central Kashmir district, the officials said.
+A non-local labourer was shot dead while another injured by militants in Budgam district of Jammu and Kashmir on Thursday night, making it second targeted killing of the day in the Valley.
+Peoples Conference said the cycle of death must end.Unequivocally condemn the targeted killing of a non-local worker of Dilkhush from Bihar who was working as a labourer at a brick kiln.

 - Country: